Person reviewing digital lending strategy with multiple income stream charts on laptop

 The best time to apply is after two full calendar years of documented multi-stream income have appeared on your federal tax returns.
 That two-year mark is the threshold at which most lenders will count self-employment and 1099 income as stable rather than provisional.
 Applying before that threshold means some income streams may be excluded from your qualifying income entirely, resulting in a higher apparent DTI and a lower loan amount or higher rate.

-If you are approaching that two-year mark, waiting one additional tax filing cycle could meaningfully expand your options.
+Approaching that two-year mark soon?
+Waiting one additional tax filing cycle could meaningfully expand your options.
 The cost of waiting is the interest you pay in the interim on any debt you carry.
 Run the numbers honestly: if the rate improvement from waiting would save more over the loan term than the current debt is costing you, waiting is the right call.

 Seasonal Income and Application Timing